Faculty and Instructor FAQs

 No. At SFU, the CAL is regarded as the sole authority that is charged with certifying that a student has a disability and qualifies for academic accommodations.
 The CAL has the authority to request primary source documentation that specifically identifies the student’s disability and the impact of that disability on academic pursuits.
 As such, it is in the best position to determine a student’s entitlement to accommodation as well as the University’s obligation to act on that entitlement.

-As a faculty member, you are required to respond to requests from students who provide you with a medical note indicating that there is a medical reason for the student failing to meet some course requirement (e.g., missed exam, late submission of paper).
-If at any time you feel that you would benefit from the assistance of the CAL (e.g., should you have concern regarding the appropriate means to accommodate), you should feel free to refer the student to the CAL, with an indication that in order to ensure that you are properly accommodating the student, you prefer to follow the guidance of the CAL.
+As a faculty member, you may be required (depending on the academic concession policy) to respond to requests from students who provide you with a medical note indicating that there is a medical reason for the student failing to meet some course requirement (e.g., missed exam, late submission of paper).
+The Certificate of Illness Form is not an official notification of the presence of a disability nor a requirement to accommodate.
+Academic concessions are at the discretion of the course instructor.
+If at any time you feel that you would benefit from the assistance of the CAL (e.g., should you have concern regarding the appropriate means to address the academic concession request), we welcome you to contact CAL.

 What do I do if a student hands documentation of a disability directly to me?